What is a secured credit card and how does it work?

 A secured credit card is a type of credit card that requires a security deposit to open the account.
 The cardholder typically makes a one-time refundable security deposit that acts as collateral for the credit card issuer.

-A secured credit card can be a great option if you’re trying to establish, build or rebuild credit.
+A secured credit card can be a great option if you’re trying to build credit.
+It may also be an option if you’re unable to qualify for an unsecured credit card.

 How does a secured credit card work?

-Rewards like cash back or miles may also be limited with secured cards.
+Rewards like cash back or miles may be limited with secured cards.
 But not in all cases.
-Take the Quicksilver Secured Rewards card, which offers cardholders 1.5% cash back on every purchase.
+For example, the Capital One Quicksilver Secured Rewards card offers cardholders 1.5% cash back on every purchase.

 An illustration of the Capital One Platinum Secured card and the Capital One Quicksilver Secured Rewards card, along with each card’s deposit requirements.